Ratott/profile-preview/README.md

-# profile-preview
-Steam profile background preview extension
+# Steam profile background preview
+Adds a bar to the top bar of the steam page to change the background of your profile easier and quicker.
+I found it annoying to inspect element everytime :)